 So can we really think that the one heart might be transformed into the other except by means of the same play of wisdom and the same global coordination of “impossibly” intricate processes such as we see separately in the development and functioning of these two hearts?
 Dare we suddenly step back from all we know about the two hearts and try to imagine an intervening evolutionary process lacking the wisdom, the powers of purposive coordination, and the future-oriented performance without which neither of the hearts could exist?
 What justification can we find for abandoning the living picture in that way?

-My point is that it’s impossible to imagine a mechanistic, accident-ridden, non-directive, random mutation-based evolutionary transition from Hyracotherium to American Pharoah.
+My point is that, once we have noticed the character of all biological activity, it’s impossible to imagine a mechanistic, accident-ridden, non-directive, mutation-based, evolutionary transition from Hyracotherium to American Pharoah.
 We can, of course, try.
 But this immediately violates everything we know about actual organisms and hearts.
 An organism makes each of its parts and each of its traits an expression of the whole it belongs to.
 The part comes into existence only as such an expression.
 It has no separate, de-contextualized, existence of its own.

 Not nearly enough attention and reflection has been given to the seemingly impassable gulf between a mere mutational rearrangement of genetic particles (as these are mechanistically conceived), on one hand, and, on the other hand, the functioning of a complex organ intimately expressive of a whole organism while also capable of purposively and expertly pursuing all the ends so efficiently carried out by the heart.
 Trying to bridge that gulf between discrete particles and the meaningful unity of an organism and all its parts looks rather like the frustrating effort of cognitive scientists to bridge the gulf between matter and mind.
 We might in fact wonder whether the two gulfs are one and the same.

-If we take seriously the truth that a living transformation is always the re-forming of an integral whole in the sense that there are no separate parts pursuing an isolated existence, then the idea of a non-organic accident that simply substitutes one part for another, or deletes a part, or rearranges a set of independent parts, has no place in our picture of evolution.4
+If we take seriously the truth that a living transformation is always the re-forming of an integral whole in the sense that there are no separate parts pursuing an isolated existence, then the idea of a non-organic accident that merely acts physically upon a tissue or organ without participating in its living, transforming, purposive unity has no place in our picture of evolution.4

 It is, after all, the whole nature of a developmental narrative to proceed directionally and seamlessly from here to there.
 It would require a powerful and unexpected set of arguments to show that nature, employing any conceivable set of historical processes, could effectively transform such a developmental narrative otherwise than by entering into and respecting the terms governing all such narratives.
 The need is to improvise as necessary while managing a frightfully complex, systematic, re-organizing, future-oriented activity that is the only basis for developmental transformation we have ever witnessed in organisms.